abmessaoud/webali.github.io/_posts/2018-11-17-git-branching-for-pr.md

 ---
 layout: post
 title: Git Branching for PR
+tags: git cli
 ---

-In the past, I struggled with the code review and the merge of large pull requests as an author and also as a reviewer.
+In the past, I struggled with the code review, and the merge of large pull requests as an author and also as a reviewer.
 In this article, we will see a simple technique to create branches and get the code review easier overtime.

 For complex requests that should be merged in the main branch (`master` or any other principal branch) as a single or two commits but they are too large to fit in one understandable pull request, consider a stacked pull request model: